madees/dbaudio-DS100-Chataigne-Module/README.md

 "Is there anybody out there" indicator is turning blue when the Device answers to Ping.

 ## Commands
 From now, in V1, only commands have been implemented and tested.
+Next step will be to have Sound Object container(s) for direct access to bi directionnal Values manipulation.

+Commands are ready to use in your scripts, or with the "Command tester" tool, or as outputs from the Sequences in Time Machine.
+As an example, you can create a Sequence, add a Mapping 2D and use as outputs the command coordinateMappingPosition2DCartesian to generate sound objects displacements cues.

+#### Common arguments
+- gain is in dB, float, -120 to +24 range
+- object is sound object (input matrix channel), integer, 1 to 64 range
+- mapping is the DS100 coordinate mapping system id, integer, 0 will use the global module parameter, 1 to 4 range

-Here is the command list, if you need to know more about parameters type and ranges, please refer to the https://www.dbaudio.com/assets/products/downloads/manuals-documentation/electronics/dbaudio-osc-protocol-ds100-1.3.0-en.pdf :
+Here is the command list, if you need to know more about arguments type and ranges, please refer to the https://www.dbaudio.com/assets/products/downloads/manuals-documentation/electronics/dbaudio-osc-protocol-ds100-1.3.0-en.pdf
+If you need one OSC command that isn't in the module yet, (for example, matrix control), the command Custom Message is there in the module for that purpose.
+Just add the OSC string from documentation above and eventually Arguments.
+If you think this command may be usefull for other users and want to add it to the Module, just contact me.

 ### Global device
 - deviceClear() : clear all DS100 settings